SKIDDOW/Material-Kit-Blogger-Template/README.md

 # Material Kit Blogger Template
-Material Kit Blogger Template based on [material-kit](https://github.com/creativetimofficial/material-kit).
--[Please note that there is more to edit in this template]
+[Please note that there is more to edit in this template]

 Demo: https://materialkit.blogspot.com/